shuqi233/loophole/DLink DIR-816/form2systime.md

 ## Vulnerability Description
 In DLink DIR816 routers with firmware version 1.10CNB05, the datetime parameter of route /goform/form2systime has a command injection vulnerabilities, which can lead to remote arbitrary code execution.
 ## Vulnerability Detail
 There is a stack overflow vulnerability in the sub_4272A4 function in DLink DIR816 firmware 1.10CNB05.
 The function sub_4272A4, registered to handle the "form2systime.cgi" web form, accepts the datetime parameter from a Web request via the variable Var.
 This untrusted input is directly concatenated into a shell command string and executed via the statement doSystem((int)"date -s \"%s\"", Var);, leading to an OS Command Injection vulnerability.
-Although the function performs a basic check to ensure the input contains both a colon (':') and a hyphen ('-'), these characters are easily included in a malicious payload.
 An attacker can use shell metacharacters (such as ;, &, or |) within the datetime field to execute arbitrary system commands with web server privileges.
 ![img](./img/form2systime.png)

 ## Poc